playfulprogramming/playfulprogramming/content/blog/javascript-bind-usage/index.md

 ![When onClick is assigned to addOne, it doesn't carry over the `this`, because it isn't bound.
 As a result, when button.onClick is called, it will utilize Button's `this` value.](./component_this_explainer.png)

-# Fixing the problem with arrow functions
+## Fixing `this` event listener usage {#fix-event-listeners}

-To fix the issues with `this` usage in event listeners, we can do one of two things:
+To fix the issues with `this` usage in event listeners, we can reuse our existing knowledge from earlier and do one of two things:

 1) **`.bind` the usage of `.add` in the event listener:**